Validation

 $result = $ValidationController->validatePhoneNumber($number, true);

 A way to validate, and properly format in return, Dutch zipcodes.
-Pass a zipcode as paramater and in return you will get false
+Pass a zipcode as paramater and in return you will get `false` if the zipcode is not correct.
+Else you will get a zipcode formatted `1111AA`

 Example: